Edited by George5 Of course, I had to mess with it. Therefore all mistakes my fault.

 Cathy then asked why and how I got the religion class so easily.

 We formed our own little study group, which by the end of the semester, expanded to 7 students, Cathy, me, 1 other guy and 4 other girls.
 As the class was only required reading, a couple of papers, the lectures, and the exam, the study group sort of went far afield, when we exhausted the subject matter we were dealing with at the time, we got into discussions on religious philosophy, and dogma.
-As a group we did very well in the class.
+As a group, we did very well in class.

 I found myself attracted to Cathy.
 Toward the end of the semester, I asked her for a date and she accepted.
 I took her to a local amateur theatre group’s play.
 We had a great time and dated occasionally for the rest of the year.
 When summer break came Cathy went back to her home and I took some summer classes.
 That year one of the classes was on equity management and investing.
 I found my major.